spodkowinska/financescan/README.md

-# financescan
+# Finance Scanner

-Financescan is a project that alows to upload csv files from a bank account in order to create a managable database with transactions.
-Project will give possibility to create diagrams and analyse expenses.
+**Finance Scanner** is a project that allows you to upload CSV files exported from a bank account in order to create a managable database with transactions.
+It also gives you the possibility to create diagrams and analyse expenses.